ToF-/Rent/Forth/Story.md

     ROT ROT + . ⏎ 10 ok

-And now the only thing remaining on the Stack is the price:
+And now the only thing remaining on the Stack is the *price*:

     . ⏎ 140 ok